PRESENTER Aaron Sloman

 This requires solutions to problems in physics, chemistry, neuroscience, psychology, philosophy, AI, robot-engineering, and perhaps new kinds of mathematics.
 How much of this was was Turing thinking about while writing his paper on chemistry-based morphogenesis?
 In his 1939 paper he showed that he was interested in intuitive thinking in mathematics as something distinct from "mechanistic" logic-based thinking.
 "Mathematical reasoning may be regarded rather schematically as the exercise of a combination of two facilities, which we may call intuition and ingenuity."

 This tutorial will add much detail to my short paper accepted for the main Diagrams conference, available here:

-Participants will be invited to comment on several types of example, listed in the documents linked below.
+Participants will be invited to comment on several types of example, selected from the documents linked below, and possibly others.

 An illustrative but incomplete list

 A newly-discovered way of proving the triangle sum theorem.

 Reasoning about what happens if you deform a triangle by moving just one vertex indefinitely along a line, continuously moving away from the opposite side.
 (There's an interesting discussion of what happens in the limit, in Beccuti(2018)).

 Invited talk (video lecture) for a workshop on cognition at IJCAI 2017.